Satisfactory Academic Progress

 The requirements for Federal, State, and Institutional Aid SAP policies are the same for maximum time frame for degree completion, minimum grade point average, grades counted in successful completion, and how to re-establish eligibility.

-The Policy: To be eligible for financial aid at the University of Washington, students must maintain SATISFACTORY ACADEMIC PROGRESS, based on federal, state, and institutional requirements.
-This consists of four parts:
+To be eligible for financial aid at the Univeristy of Washington Bothell, you must maintain satisfactory academic progress (SAP) based on federal, state, and institutional requirements.
+These requirements consists of three parts:

 - An annual number of credits completed by the end of spring quarter

 - Degree programs must be completed within a maximum time frame, 150% of the average credits to complete the degree program

 - A minimum grade point average (GPA) as established by the University of Washington